kthod861/Meringue_Knulli/README.md

 TODO: <br />
 - still a lot of system/controller need replacement
-- Handle battery and wifi icons in a better way
 - Get better controler arts
-- Incorporate battery in the foreground

 DONE: <br />
 - 16:9 <> 4:3 now switch automatically